mchara01/WiFi_location_prediction/README.md

 This project requires Python >= 3.5 <br>

 ## Project Specifics
 The init.py is the project's main file.
-It is the module were all of the results are printed, according to the coursework sections.
+It is the module where all of the results are printed, according to the coursework sections.
 It starts by loading both the clean and the noisy datasets from the wifi_db directory.
 To change the datasets, just add the new datasets to the wifi_db directory and change the constant variable at the start of init.py.